Skip to Main Content

 The Plan's PBM calls MA-PD members taking oral diabetes medications, statins and renin-angiotensin system inhibitors to evaluate and help them overcome barriers to medication adherence.
 Members identified as non-adherent receive an IVR call with an option to speak with a pharmacist to address barriers and an offer for pillboxes, if useful.
 The PBM sends follow-up letters to members who could not be reached on the phone.
 All members receive a flyer with written information for future reference.

-Medicare Advantage Health Assessment and health risk assessment
+Medicare Advantage health assessment and health risk assessment

 Notification of access standards

-The Plan notifies all applicable providers about the Plan's established appointment access standards, network adequacy requirements, and access and availability monitoring processes.
+The Plan notifies all applicable physicians and other providers about the Plan's established appointment access standards, network adequacy requirements, and access and availability monitoring processes.
 The standards include, but are not limited to, appointment waiting times for routine, urgent and preventive care; requirements for after-hours access to care; and other requirements and guidelines for access to medical care as mandated by the applicable regulatory body for the line of business.

 Rights and responsibilities